 BUS 3160 MARKETING PRINCIPLES

 Four hours.
 Prerequisite: ECO 2205.
+(Interdisciplinary majors/minors are eligible for prerequisite substitutions or waivers).
 Marketing principles, functions, organizations, methods, and problems involved in the exchange process known as marketing; a managerial perspective that revolves around the marketing concept and the marketing mix.
 Gen Ed: Ql

 BUS 4466 MARKETING RESEARCH

 Four hours.
 Prerequisites: BUS 3160 and BUS/ECO 3320.
-Marketing research is an important ingredient in the Marketing and/or business major.
-It is a vehicle for students to use what they have learned with what they will do when they graduate.
+(Interdisciplinary majors/minors are eligible for prerequisite substitutions or waivers).
+Marketing research is a vehicle for students to use what they have learned with what they will do when they graduate.
+The course focuses on the

 Four hours.
-Prerequisites: BUS 2217 and BUS 3160 and BUS 4466.
+Prerequisites: BUS 2217 and BUS 4466.
 Management of marketing functions and analysis of problems of representative companies, including product development, pricing, promotion, and distribution; uses of computer in market management.

 COM 2500 DESKTOP PUBLISHING